 It is important to mention that fracture filling is not permanent.
 The material used to fill the diamond can melt or crack if a jeweller uses heat to repair your jewellery piece.
 Besides, once a diamond is fracture-filled, it should not be put in an ultrasonic cleaner as it will damage the filling.

 Because of the non-permanent nature of fracture-filled diamonds, most companies selling such stones offer lifetime repairs for their products.
 However, the second filling will never be as good as the first one because once a diamond is filled with a resin it is impossible to reverse the process.

 Should You Buy Clarity Enhanced Diamonds?

 Although clarity enhanced diamonds may seem appealing to many customers due to their low price, there is a reason for them being affordable.
 The main problem with such stones is that they were undesirable stones in low clarity grades presented as innovation and compared to properly graded diamonds.

 The truth is that unethical jewellers try to provide you with the false impression that clarity enhanced diamonds are worth more than they are.
 For example, a natural SI2 clarity diamond can never be compared with an enhanced SI2 diamond that used to have I1 clarity before the treatment.
 An enhanced diamond can never be a better deal, even if it costs less than an untreated diamond with the same parameters.

-Moreover, GIA (Gemological Institute of America) does not issue grading reports for stones that have undergone non-permanent or unstable treatment process such as fracture filling.
-They will issue reports for laser-drilled diamonds because this process is permanent but will disclose the presence of the treatment on the report.
+Moreover, the GIA (Gemological Institute of America) does not issue grading reports for stones that have undergone non-permanent or unstable treatment processes such as fracture filling.
+They will issue reports for laser-drilled diamonds because this process is permanent but will disclose the presence of the treatment in the report.